CBD for Anxiety: Definitive Guide to Usage, Side Effects & More

 Is CBD the Same as Hemp Seed Oil?

-CBD and hemp seed oil are often used as an alternative term.
+CBD and hemp seed oil are often used as alternative terms.
 However, they aren’t the same at all, and using one for the other can be seriously misleading.
 This is especially true when you are specifically looking for a CBD based product because hemp seed oil has nothing to do with CBD.

 CBD oil is extracted from the leaves, flowers, and stalks of the hemp plant.
 Hemp seed oil on the other hand is extracted from the seeds of the hemp plant.
 It does not contain CBD.
-Although, the hemp seed oil is rich in very useful nutrients like fatty acids, and other useful compounds, it doesn’t have CBD.
-If you are looking specifically for CBD to treat anxiety, the hemp seed oil is not your pick.
+Although, hemp seed oil is rich in very useful nutrients like fatty acids, and other useful compounds, it doesn’t have CBD.
+If you are looking specifically for CBD to treat anxiety, hemp seed oil is not your pick.
 Instead look for the products with CBD isolate, CBD broad spectrum oil, or CBD full spectrum oil mentioned on the label.